Lynn Eberly: Career

 After graduating from Cornell, she joined the University of Minnesota faculty the same year.

+Eberly's statistical expertise includes methods for, and applications to, correlated data, "including longitudinal cohort studies and medical imaging data."
+She has historically collaborated on research in longitudinal epidemiological studies, but has migrated to include human and animal studies using structural and functional imaging (NMR spectroscopy, MRI, fMRI, etc.).
+She has worked in other medical arenas to include of cancer, cardiovascular disease, geriatric pharmacoepidemiology, endocrinology, environmental health and ecology/wildlife biology.

-With professor Chap T. Le she is co-author of the textbook Introductory Biostatistics (2nd ed., Wiley, 2016).
+With professor Chap T. Le, she is co-author of the textbook Introductory Biostatistics (2nd ed., Wiley, 2016).

-In 2014 she was elected as a Fellow of the American Statistical Association "for excellence in statistical methodology related to correlated and medical imaging data; for broad impact in collaborative research and statistical consultation; for leadership in biostatistical core grant and data coordinating center activities; for excellence and innovation in teaching; and for diligence in service to the ASA, her university, and the profession."
+In 2014, she was elected as a Fellow of the American Statistical Association "for excellence in statistical methodology related to correlated and medical imaging data; for broad impact in collaborative research and statistical consultation; for leadership in biostatistical core grant and data coordinating center activities; for excellence and innovation in teaching; and for diligence in service to the ASA, her university, and the profession."